 Gemaire, Comfort Supply and Heating & Cooling operate under distribution agreements with Rheem that extend through 2006 with annual renewals thereafter.
 The Company's fourth distribution agreement with Rheem (Central Air Conditioning) can be terminated at any time without cause by either party.
 The Gemaire, Comfort Supply and Heating & Cooling distribution agreements contain provisions limiting the sale of products by such subsidiaries that are directly competitive with Rheem products.
 Based on the acceptance of other complimentary, non-competitive equipment products and the Company's additional focus on the sales of parts and supplies, the Company does not believe that these limitations have a material effect on its operations.
-Except for the limitations set forth in Gemaire's, Comfort Supply's and Heating & Cooling's distribution agreements and the distribution arrangements to be entered into in connection with the Proposed Acquisitions, the Company may distribute other manufacturers' lines of air conditioning equipment.
+Except for the limitations set forth in Gemaire's, Comfort Supply's and Heating & Cooling's distribution agreements, the distribution agreements entered into in connection with the Recent Acquisition and the distribution arrangements to be entered into in connection with the Proposed Acquisition, the Company may distribute other manufacturers' lines of air conditioning equipment.